Leafwing-Studios/fop-rules/docs/rules/combat/acting-in-combat/major-actions.md

 If Alex isn't terribly fond of getting grabbed, he can:

-- Have a high Prowess so the initial Prowess attack is hard to hit.
+- Have a high Prowess so the initial special attack against Prowess is hard to hit.
 - Use the Dodge reaction to use his Agility (Athletics) slip out of the initial grapple.
 - Use the Break Grapple minor action to use his Prowess (Athletics) to break free.
 - Have an ally use the Break Grapple minor action to break him out instead.